adianliusie/usa_today_bot_2024/README.md

 bash run
 ```

 This won't work due to security preferences.
-Open System Preference > Security & Privacy > General, and then allow using the chromedriver
+Open System Preference > Security & Privacy > General, and then allow using the chromedriver.

 Script should now work if on terminal you type ```bash run```!